edgio-docs/edgio-docs/guides/teams.md

 ## Private Space

-When you first log into the Moovweb XDN console, you'll see your private space:
+When you first log into the Moovweb XDN console, you'll see your private space xxx:

 ![private space](/images/deploying/private_space.png)